Mohamadreza76211/e-commerce-test/README.md

 Product Listing Application
 Overview
-This is a simple product listing application built using React.
-It allows users to view a list of products, filter them by search terms, and sort them by price (ascending or descending).
-The application supports pagination and lazy loading for better performance when displaying large datasets.
+This is a simple Product Listing Application built with React.
+It allows users to:

-Features
+View a list of products
+Filter products by search terms
+Sort products by price (ascending or descending) Navigate through pages using pagination
+Enjoy improved performance with lazy loading for images, especially with large datasets Features
 Product Listing: Displays products with details such as title, price, and image.
 Pagination: Divides the product list into pages with a specified number of products per page.
 Search: Filters products based on a search term that matches the product title.
 Sorting: Sorts products by price in ascending or descending order.
-Lazy Loading: Loads product images lazily to improve performance.
+Lazy Loading: Loads product images lazily to improve performance and reduce initial load time.
 Technologies Used
 React: JavaScript library for building user interfaces.
 React Hooks (useState, useEffect): For managing state and side effects in functional components.